Cinta Fitri: Season 1

 Fitri is a countryside girl who is naive, old-fashioned, cheerful, kind-hearted and far from being judgemental towards others.
 She came from a place called Wonogiri and lived with her aunt, as her parents had long died.
 She had a relationship with a man named Firman, a man who came from Jakarta, the capital city of Indonesia.

 As her wedding with Firman was drawing near, Fitri came to Jakarta to meet Firman's family.
 But as soon as she arrives in Jakarta, she is informed about Firman's death.
 So instead of attending her own wedding, she attends her fiancé's funeral.
 But that didn't deter Fitri.
 Fitri decided to stay in Jakarta, but she told Firman's family that she's going back to her village.

 Fitri is shy, which was why she didn't tell Firman's family the truth.
 The other reason why she chooses to stay in Jakarta is to not let down her aunt.
 As if Fitri was blessed with unluckiness, her wallet was stolen at the bus station when she was wondering where to go next.

-Fortunately, Fitri gets a job at a Soto and Rice food stall owned by Maya, a woman who was kicked out by her own father, Mr. Hutama, a very successful and wealthy businessman.
+Fortunately, Fitri is hired at a Soto and Rice food stall owned by Maya, a woman who was kicked out by her own father, Mr. Hutama, a very successful and wealthy businessman.
 The main reason was for marrying Bram, a man who was poor but hardworking who was not acknowledged by his father.

 Moza is the daughter of Mr. Hutama's late best friend.
-Because of this, Mr. Hutama is hoping to see his son, Farrel, to marry Moza someday.
+Because of this, Mr. Hutama is hoping to see his son, Farrel, marry Moza someday.
 Farrel himself is not up for another relationship especially after the departure of his ex-girlfriend, Mischa, to study abroad.
 Farrel then met Fitri.
 After various incidents, the relationship between Farrel and Fitri slowly building, but the jealous and scheming Moza kept on disrupting the relationship between the two.
 Hence, Farrel must choose between Fitri or his family business.

 Farrel convinced Moza there's nothing between him and Fitri.
 But just when everything started to cool down, Mischa returned.
 Farrel then again was forced to choose between these two women.
 Alas, Farrel chose to be with Fitri instead.
 They became one of the most enviable couples for those around.